mpodkolzin/RoboND-Perception/writeup.md

 ### Summary and Closing remarks

-1. I actually implemented Pick & Place routine, but it worked well only for world_1, because it only has 3 objects, with more 'packed' worlds2&3 robot arm was constantly kick objects off the table.
+1. I actually implemented Pick & Place routine, but it worked well only for world_1, because it only has 3 objects, with more 'packed' worlds2&3 robot arm was constantly kicking objects off the table.
 Most likely collision cloud was not computed properly.
 2. There is some room for improvement with object recognition.
 I would probably experiment further with number of histogram bins, SVC kernel types, adding more features etc.
 3. Interesting observation is that 'linear' classifier yielded better results than 'rbf'.